 Here are a few important locations:

-1. At the entrance of your property
+- At the entrance of your property

-2. All around the perimeter of your property
+- All around the perimeter of your property

-3. Near the video surveillance camera
+- Near the surveillance cameras

-4. Inside your property
+- Inside your property

 Choose a font size and color that is easy to read from a distance and in a variety of lighting conditions.
 Put the signs where they can be seen without being blocked.